PAL*M: Property Attestation for Large Generative Models: Design

 \subsection{Dealing with Large Datasets}

-Given the large size of LLM training datasets, ML software frameworks use two common approaches for efficient dataset handling: (1) loading the entire dataset \textit{in-memory} or (2) accessing the dataset outside of memory with \textit{memory mapping}.
-Although in-memory has an advantage for integrity measurements, frameworks such as Hugging Face adopt and default to using memory-mapped datasets to minimize the memory footprint of large datasets that cannot fit entirely into main memory~\cite{hf_memory_mapped}.
-Memory mapping also has an advantage over in-memory when running with multiple processes.
-Since each process can access the same memory-mapped file without duplicating the dataset in memory, the operating system efficiently shares pages among processes.
-This avoids redundant memory usage and eliminates the need for each worker to load a separate copy of the dataset, which would otherwise increase both memory consumption and startup latency.
-As a result, memory-mapping provides better scalability and I/O efficiency in multi-process data loading scenarios.
+Given the large size of LLM training datasets, ML software frameworks use two common approaches for efficient dataset handling: (1) loading the entire dataset \textit{in-memory} or (2) accessing the dataset outside of TD protected memory with \textit{memory mapping}.
+Although in-memory has an advantage for integrity measurements, frameworks such as Hugging Face adopt and default to using memory-mapped datasets to minimize the memory footprint of large datasets that cannot fit entirely into memory~\cite{hf_memory_mapped}.